 When Michelle knew she wanted to be a dermatologist:

-- Realizing the need for work-life balance
+- Realized the need for work-life balance.

-What she likes about her specialty:
+What she likes about dermatopathology:

 - Changing people’s lives and curing cancer